electronics-and-drives/nutmeg-reader/README.md

 ## Example

-The below shown example shows how a
+The below shown example shows how a waveform file can be accessed with *NutReader*.

 ```java
 // Create a new reader